 Because as it turns out, only a small percentage of mushroom species are toxic.
 But the ones that are toxic – are really toxic!

-Because turns out, there are only small, easy-to-miss differences between those that are safe to eat and those that end up with you having to pay a hefty vet bill.
+And sadly, there are only small, easy-to-miss differences between those that are safe to eat…and those that end up with you having to pay a hefty vet bill.

 So we’re going to dive right in – can dogs have mushrooms?
 What do you do in case they do eat one?
 Let’s get started.